ebininoroniex/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	executed.
 Complete the source code in order to print the last digit of the number stored in the variable n.
-2 -  Program that prints the alphabet in lowercase, followed by a new line
+2 -  Program that prints the alphabet in lowercase, followed by a new line 3 -  A program that prints the alphabet in lowercase, and then in
+	uppercase, followed by a new line.